Penile Implant (Inflatable Penile Prosthesis) for Treatment of ED: Top Specialist in NYC

 What does Penis with Implant Look Like?

 Penis with penile prosthesis in place looks no different than without prosthesis.
 Some men do not let their partners know that they have a penile implant.
 When the implant is inflated, the penis looks and feels erect.
-When the implant is deflated, penis looks similar to a non-erect penis.
+When the implant is deflated, the penis looks similar to a non-erect penis.
 View our image gallery.

 Who is a Good Candidate for Penile Implant?